DashDocsets/docsets/not-working-configs/README.md

 - [`PayloadCMS.docsetconfig`](./PayloadCMS.docsetconfig) - Issue with the JavasScript, apparently due to Next.js usage, probably hydratation errors or so.

 - [`ahooks.docsetconfig`](./ahooks.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and then keeps loading message on screen.

+- [`NextUI.docsetconfig`](./NextUI.docsetconfig) - Issue with the JavasScript, apparently due to Next.js usage, probably hydratation errors or so.